cr-norris/karma-bird-house/_spaces/work.md

 ---
 ### The heart of Karma is our community of people and companies who energize the building with an interdisciplinary culture and a common creative spirit.

 We have over 50 studios and offices ranging in size from single person spaces to spaces with their own conference rooms, and kitchenettes for larger groups.
 The building is secure and safe with 24-hour digital key card access for building tenants.
-Every floor offers comfortably appointed and open shared common areas designed to enhance the natural community connections that the building was created for.
+Each floor has a buzzing shared common area perfect for a quick meeting or change of scenery from your office.
 Other standard amenities include:

 * Wifi
 * 24-hour key fob access